scrabbletank/farhome-rules/rulesdoc.md

 ## Introduction

 Farhome is a homebrew tabletop RPG system set in a fantasy world of magic, monsters, and adventures.
 You and a group of friends play in a shared storytelling experience, each creating a character to experience the world through.
-Your guide through this world is taken on by another player called the Dungeon Master (or Game Master).
+Your guide through this world is taken on by another player called the Game Master (or Game Master).
 Together you might explore an ancient ruin, defend a village from monsters, or fight a dragon.

 ### How to Play

 Farhome is a game about roleplaying and that means, well, playing a role.
 And while that may sound vague, at it's core roleplaying is about deciding which actions your character wishes to take and how your character responds to actions taken by others.
 To some this might be done by speaking in character, some describe what their character does, and others will say which action they want to take.
 The important thing while playing a role is that these choices come from Baranor the barbarian and not Steve the accountant.

-Your guide through all of this is the Dungeon Master.
+Your guide through all of this is the Game Master.
 They're in charge of everything in the world that isn't the players, from the forest or towns you explore, to the people you interact with, and to the dangerous monsters you fight.
 Their job is to present to you the world so that your characters can make decisions.
-The role of the DM boils down to presenting the world to the players, listening to what actions they players wish to take, and then presenting the outcome of those actions.
+The role of the GM boils down to presenting the world to the players, listening to what actions they players wish to take, and then presenting the outcome of those actions.

 What actions you take and the world they are taken in are limited only by your imagination, although there is more structure here than just make-believe.
 This book contains a multitude of rules (more guidelines really) that give structure and consistency to your adventures.
 Still, there are cases where the outcome is uncertain, for example does your attack hit the monster, are you able to climb this cliff, or evade the town guards.
 In these cases you roll dice to determine wether you succeed or fail.

 ### Rolling Dice

 Farhome uses a set of 6-sided dice to determine outcomes.
 There are 9 types of 6-sided dice, each with their own layout of successes or failures.
-With most dice rolls you roll a number of dice determined by your characters skills or abilities and a number of challenge dice added by the DM depending on how difficult the task is.
+With most dice rolls you roll a number of dice determined by your characters skills or abilities and a number of challenge dice added by the GM depending on how difficult the task is.
 Rolling more successes than failures means your action succeeded, while a tie or worse means your action failed.
 Sometimes your roll may be in opposition to another characters roll, in which case success goes to whoever has the most successes.

 Some dice have special symbols on them for Criticalical Successes and Criticalical Failures.
 By default these are counted as 2 success or 2 failures, but in some cases may give different results.
 Defense dice work similarly to the other dice, having defense symbols instead of successes.
 Finally wound dice are used to determine damage, healing, or in some cases chance.